fernandocm9/AI_Detectors_Project/README.md

 2. Once these packages are installed, import the modules and necessary packages into your IDE and ensure they are compatible with your Python version (tested on Python3.11).
 - ```python3 sample_run.py```

-3. Before reading the data file, update the path of the file on line 33 to the absolute path on your local computer.
+3. Before reading the data file, update the path of the file on line 33 to the absolute path on your local computer (your/path/goes/here/data.csv).

 4. After editing the path of the file, run the code and wait for a result.